ThomasSeaver/adventofcode/README.md

-Solutions to the AOC challenges.
+My solutions to the AOC challenges.
-Found out about it in 2020, so just keeping track with 2020.
-Doing the old ones for fun/practice.
+Some in python, some in rust, a lot in javascript, but now hopefully in typescript with a nicer running experience.
+This really is an indicator of how lazy I am at my profession